-This cosmic energy or life force enters the body from medulla oblongata to the brain.
+This cosmic energy or life force enters the body from the medulla oblongata to the brain.

-From the higher centers in the brain it travels downwards from the Spiritual eye (point between the eyebrows) and then downwards through other major chakras.
+From the higher centers in the brain, it travels downwards from the Spiritual eye (the point between the eyebrows) and then downwards through other major chakras.

-‘Nadis’ or Nerve channels are connecting point of Chakras to the physical body.
-They are not visible to the naked eye and are present in the Astral body.
+‘Nadis’ or Nerve channels are the connecting points of Chakras to the physical body.
+They are not visible to the naked eye and are present in the subtle body.

 How many Energy Centers are there?

 There are 114 minor and major Chakras.
-The are located at the junctions of Nadis.
-Out of these 4 Chakras are present outside the body.
+They are located at the junctions of Nadis.
+Out of these, 4 Chakras are present outside the body.
 There are many other minor chakras but these 114 are specifically talked about.

-Out of 114, there are 7 Main Chakras that form the astral spine.
-These are: Mooladhara (Root Chakra), Swadhishthayan Chakra (Sacral Chakra), Manipur chakra (Solar Plexus), Anahat Chajra (Heart) Chakra, Vishuddhi (Throat chakra), Agnya (Third eye) chakra, Sastrahar (Crown) Chakra.
+These are Mooladhara (Root Chakra), Swadhishthayan Chakra (Sacral Chakra), Manipur chakra (Solar Plexus), Anahat Chakra (Heart) Chakra, Vishuddhi (Throat chakra), Agnya (Third eye) chakra, Sastrahar (Crown) Chakra.

-Great Yogi, Yoganada Parmahansa in Autobiography of a Yogi says: “Gross man seldom or never realizes that his body is a kingdom, governed by Emperor Soul on the throne of the cranium [Sahasrara chakra], with subsidiary regents in the six spinal centers or spheres of consciousness.”
-Yogi ji also refers to them as “spinal shrines” and “spheres of conscious.
+Great Yogi, Yogananda Parmahansa in his writings, Autobiography of a Yogi says: “Gross man seldom or never realizes that his body is a kingdom, governed by Emperor Soul on the throne of the cranium [Sahasrara chakra], with subsidiary regents in the six spinal centers or spheres of consciousness.”
+Yogi Ji also refers to them as “spinal shrines” and “spheres of consciousness.

 The First Chakra – Muladhara or Root Chakra